 - Might have a chemical that may take some days to dissipate completely

 Oliver Smith Deluxe Sleep

-The Oliver Smith is yet another highly recommendable mattress especially for kids who love sleeping in a cloud.
+The Oliver Smith is yet another highly recommendable mattress especially for younger children and kids who love sleeping in a cloud.

 Quite unique from others, this mattress has a plush euro pillow top design that is responsible for its deluxe feeling.
 This top features certified foam construction and has a soft feeling minus that stuck feeling that memory foam causes.